ast-grep/ast-grep.github.io/website/blog/yaml-vs-dsl.md

 * Editor support beyong syntax highlighting.
 Say LSP.
 * Integration with API, how you bring type-safe DSL into your general purpose programming language, like [graphql](https://github.com/Quramy/ts-graphql-plugin) and [styled component](https://github.com/styled-components/typescript-styled-plugin).
 * Broader ecosystem support, such as GitHub language detection, AI support, etc.

+If you are going to use native tooling in your JavaScript/TypeScript project, I recommend you to use [oxlint](https://oxc.rs/) and, if you need simple custom rules, [ast-grep](https://ast-grep.github.io/).